 - Pause or slow down to re-lubricate the drill to prevent it from overheating.

 - Remove the painter's tape, and you'll have another precisely drilled hole.

 Are you still looking for the right option when it comes to drill bits for plastic?
 If so, we suggest heading to one of our category pages on:

 If however, you feel you are still unsure, then don’t hesitate to reach out as one of our team will be on hand to offer their expert advice.

 Share this post

-- Tags: DIY, Dowel bits, Drills, Jobber Drills, Plastic Drilling, RUKO, Spur-Point Drills, Step Drills, TERRAX, Twist Drills
+- Tags: DIY, Dowel bits, Drills, Jobber Drills, Plastic Drilling, RUKO, Spur-Point Drills, Step by Step Guide/Demonstration, Step Drills, TERRAX, Twist Drills